spacer spacer spacer spacer

 spacer

-LPS Training & Consultancy Simon Love Simon qualified as a physiotherapist at Guy's Hospital, London in 1986 and took his skills into the Royal Army Medical Corps.
+Simon qualified as a physiotherapist at Guy's Hospital, London in 1986 and took his skills into the Royal Army Medical Corps.
 He spent the next 5 years consolidating his experience in treating back and neck conditions and was posted to Hong Kong for 2½ years where he was in charge of the physio department at the main military hospital.
-During his time in the Army he continued his interest in sport, playing rugby, squash, golf and competing in triathlons.
-He was appointed team physio for the Combined Forces rugby team, the Hong Kong rugby team and for a number of visiting international teams.

-Since moving to Leeds in 1991, Simon has run a thriving private practice dealing extensively in the treatment of spinal problems and injuries.
-During this time he also worked as an occupational health consultant for the Post Office, Yorkshire Television and Yorkshire Rider, treating patients with work-related injuries and advising on ergonomics and risk reduction.
+Since moving to Leeds in 1991, Simon has worked as an occupational health consultant for the Post Office, Yorkshire Television and Yorkshire Rider, treating patients with work-related injuries and advising on ergonomics and risk reduction.

 Simon's knowledge and experience gained over the years have been invaluable in the development of many aspects of LPS's manual handling training.
 His skills have been regularly updated at courses and conferences, and through his participation with the National Back Exchange.

-Simon has recently achieved registered membership status of NBE, following the example set by Julia the previous year.
-He has contributed two articles to the NBE journal the ‘Column’, one on spinal stresses and one on practical sit to stand techniques.
+Simon is an Advanced Member of NBE; he has contributed two articles to the NBE journal the 'Column', one on spinal stresses and one on practical sit to stand techniques.
 Simon was a peer reviewer for both the 5th and 6th editions of the Handling of People series.
 He has been involved with the Theatre Special interest group of NBE which included looking at postural stresses and simple ways of reducing them in the peri-operative environment.
 The work included studying limb holding, using retractors, handling operating sets and turning patients prone.
 On the strength of this work Simon has presented at three AfPP conferences.
+Simon has conducted research and co-wrote a book "Safer Moving & Handling in the Perioperative Environment" which is now published.
+Copies available from National Back Exchange.

-Simon has been involved in the setting up of a safer moving and handling programme in a number of Bupa Hospitals, as well as the hospitals in Bermuda.
-More recently Simon was responsible for the overall manual handling strategy for a 9-strong group of private hospitals.
-This work involved writing the company manual handling policy, auditing the manual handling within the hospitals, production of all the manual handling documentation, advice on equipment purchase and updating all the staff involved with manual handling training.
+Simon has been involved at a consultative level in setting up a safer moving and handling programme and systems for a group of 9 private Hospitals in England as well as hospitals in Bermuda.
+This work involved writing the company manual handling policy, auditing the manual handling within the hospitals, production of all the documentation, advice on equipment purchase and updating all staff involved with manual handling training.

-In his spare time Simon is still a keen runner (keeping both him and the dog fit) and plays golf whenever he can.
-He is also occasionally to be seen on TV or on a battlefield, dressed in a red coat with spontoon and sword in hand, as part of the Duke of Wellington's army fighting against the armies of Napoleon.
+In his spare time Simon is still a keen runner (keeping both him and the dogs fit) and plays golf whenever he can.
+He is also occasionally to be seen on TV or on a battlefield, dressed in a redcoat with spontoon and sword in hand, as part of the Duke of Wellington's army fighting against the armies of Napoleon.

 Julia then gained the Adult Teaching Award NVQ Level 3 and became an active member of her local group of the National Back Exchange, serving as a committee member for a number of years, culminating in 4 years as Chair of Yorkshire group.
 She became of member of NBE’s Equipment Review Panel and was the Equipment Review Editor for The Column for a number of years.

 In her spare time, Julia enjoys yoga and has just recently discovered the excitement of growing her own vegetables.
-She also spends weekends with a historical re-enactment group demonstrating and talking about her real interest – cooking for the soldier and family of the Napoleonic period.
-She has 2 children at university, one teenager still at home and a rather mad but loveable dog.
+She spends occasional weekends with a historical re-enactment group demonstrating and talking about her real interest – cooking for the soldier and family of the Napoleonic period.
+Julia spent two weeks at the Paralympic Games in 2012 as a Gamesmaker, driving a golf buggy around the Olympic park supporting spectators with mobility problems.
+She has three children who have all left home and two rather mad but loveable dogs.

 She has been working for LPS since 2001 and, as the business has expanded, so have her responsibilities and importance within the team.

-She finds time to do other things in her life including learning Italian and tending her allotment.
+She finds time to do other things in her life including learning Portuguese having previously graduated with a BA in Italian Language Studies from Leeds Metropolitan University in 2013.
 She is an ex-international cyclist and thinks nothing of a quick 45 miles on a Saturday morning!

 Catherine also enjoys many other sports and activities, all of which stood her in good stead when she served as a Commonwealth Games volunteer in 2002 and became a drug-testing chaperone.
-She has continued this work for a number of prestigious national sporting events and is looking forward to doing the same for London 2012.
+She has continued this work at a number of prestigious national sporting events ever since.
+These include working at the Aquatics Centre in 2012 for both the Olympics and the Paralympics and she was at the Triathlon and Mountain Bike venues for the 2014 Commonwealth Games in Glasgow.

 spacer spacer